-The condition in this theorem is visualised in Figure 5.1, and the formal proof is given in the Appendix.
-The theorem thus asserts that, if we adopt the model with centred possibilities as proposed in Section 4, then the solution we put forward in that section is the only plan that (a) is optimal for the driver once he sees an exit, and (b) makes him immune against Dutch strategies.
+The condition in this theorem is visualized in Figure 2, and the formal proof is given in the Appendix.
+The theorem thus asserts that, if we adopt the model with centred possibilities as proposed in section 4, then the solution we put forward in that section is the only plan that (a) is optimal for the driver once he sees an exit, and (b) makes him immune against Dutch strategies.
 Any other belief revision rule, including imaging, allows for the design of a Dutch strategy that the driver is willing to accept.

-6. Time consistency
+6. Related Literature